halfkoreangamer/ProjectBeatrix/README.md

 YAL is placed in your NWN/logs folder.
 You must enable client chat logging in your nwnplayer.ini (ClientEntireChatWindowLogging=1 under game options).
 Use File -> Start a run just before your first pull and File -> End run after the end boss has been killed.
 This will add together the multiple log files created into a single file to be parsed later.
 Open your saved run log using the File -> Parse old log file.
 Then using the File -> Save HTML summary will give you the readout.
 I edit the summaries for ease of viewing before posting them here.</p>

 <p><a target="_blank" href="Beatrix2.png"><img src="Beatrix2.png"></a></p>
 <p style="font-size:12px">This is a fansite.
 ProjectB is not officially affiliated with Neversummer or any of its assosiated brands.
 This is a non-profit website and all materials on this site are for entertainment purposes only.
+Non orignal content belongs to its respective creator.
+Use of any files here is at ones own risk.
 Have fun!</p>
 </body>
 </html>